zengjilie/portfolio/content/posts/blogfullstack/index.md

 * Upload files inside a form, use multer to store files inside diskstorage.
 * Use web local Storage to store user info.
 * Fix bugs when connecting mongoDB Atlas with Heroku.
+* Learn how to use AWS s3 to store image files, cause Heroku doesn't allow store files.
 ## Features
 ### User Login / Registration
 {{< image src="./auth.gif" caption="`Authentication`">}}